 *See Editorial Use Only restrictions.

 SIDENOTE.
-I covered only Adobe Stock licensing for individuals and Creative Cloud for teams members.
+We covered only Adobe Stock licensing for individuals and Creative Cloud for team members.
 Enterprises should refer to the Enterprise License Page.

 Adobe Stock put a lot of effort to make image search as valuable to its customers as possible.
 When you look for stock images, it’s all about finding the right content, and Adobe intelligent search does that exactly.